stm32duino/Arduino_Core_STM32/.github/ISSUE_TEMPLATE/new-variant-request.md

 **Note that user can add a STM32 based board following this [wiki](https://github.com/stm32duino/wiki/wiki/Add-a-new-variant-(board))**

 Any contribution is welcome, so do not hesitate to submit a PR.

+All new variant request will be moved to [New Variant] request list #722 and the related issue will be closed.